monk-iatsu/delayedKeyInt/README.md

 # delayedKeyInt
-## a module to delay KeyboardInturrupt in python
+## A module to delay KeyboardInturrupt in Python
 ### Installation:
 `pip3 install delayedKeyInt`
 ### Usage: